-The international section of Ashford International Station is located in Ashford in Kent, and has two platforms for international services only (nominal platform lengths being 412m), public toilets, international arrival and departure areas, a large public concourse area, a number of retail units, arrival and departure passenger information screens and a number of public car parking facilities.
+The international section of Ashford International Station is located in Ashford in Kent, and has two platforms for international services only (nominal platform lengths being 412m), public toilets, international arrival and departure areas, a large public concourse area, a small number of retail units, arrival and departure passenger information screens and a number of public car parking facilities.

-Ashford International Station is operated by Mitie.
-SE Trains is the station facility operator of the domestic section of Ashford International Station which is part of the NRIL infrastructure.
+Ashford International Station is operated by ABM Technical Solutions Limited.
+Currently no international services are running from the station.
+SETL Trains are the station facility operator of the domestic section of Ashford International Station which is part of the NRIL infrastructure.